St. Urban

-Sankt Urban is a town in the district of Feldkirchen in the Austrian state of Carinthia.
+St. Urban is a town in the district of Feldkirchen in the Austrian state of Carinthia.

 Geography

-Sankt Urban lies in the Gurktal Alps in north-central Carinthia, about 10 km northeast of Feldkirchen on St. Urban Lake.
+St. Urban lies in the Gurktal Alps in north-central Carinthia, about 10 km northeast of Feldkirchen on St. Urban Lake.
 The lowest point is at 520 m in the Glan valley and the highest at 1338 m on the Hocheck.

 Nature

 Dobra Moor

 The Dobra moor (also called Jakobi or Freundsamer moor) is located at an altitude of 902 m above sea level.
 Surrounded by numerous gently rolling hills, such as the Gößeberg, Paulsberg and Illmitzer forest, it boasts a rich plant life which is typical of moors.
 This bog hosts a rare kind of Nordic Birch, a relic from the ice age which was first discovered in Carinthia in 1922.